-The Bachelor of Music in Winds and Percussion consists of course work in the major, core music studies (theory, aural skills, music history, conducting, ensemble) and USC's general education and writing program.
+The Bachelor of Music in Classical Guitar consists of course work in the major, core music studies (theory, aural skills, music history, keyboard instruction, conducting and large ensemble) and USC's general education and writing program.

 Admission to Thornton programs is granted through the USC admission process.
 Applicants are screened by appropriate faculty selection committees.
 Specific entrance requirements are reviewed on an annual basis and published online at music.usc.edu.